Extream-SaaS/ex-streamer/README.md

 * A node.js docker container with node-media-server
   * Single-tenant - docker container created for each RTMP creation

+## Encoder
+* App Engine node.js / ffmpeg API to create a stream and push it to Outbound shaka packager

 ## Outbound Content
 * On demand docker container with shaka packager installed to convert a UDP stream or video file to a DASH manifest and media segments
 * Media segments and DASH manifest uploaded to cloud storage